thinking-with-computers/ludus-spec/README.md

 The thought for now: there should be no user-facing error system other than returning error tuples, and maybe `panic!`.
 Let's see how far we can get before we need to `raise` anything (although obviously that will be a reserved word).

 This is "crash only" error semantics.
 Which is *very* far away from Scheme (with resumable errors), but I've never myself grokked resumable errors.
-This is close to Rust: you have results and panics, and that's it.
+This is close to Rust/Go: you have results and panics, and that's more or less it.
 It's also not far from the Beam (Elixir/Erlang) model, where if something bad happens, you just crash (and get restarted by a supervisor, but we're not there).

-(Consider also the Go model.)
+#### Static analysis
+Following from commitments to good & early errors, Ludus should do aggressive static analysis to discover errors early.
+We do it when we can, for the most common use cases.
+It will be possible to frustrate static analysis by doing things in obscurantist ways, but if you stay on the static-analysis happy path, you'll get something pretty robust.
+So, for example, I think we can get (for things that might normally be dynamic):
+* Function arity checking.
+* Namespace member access.
+* Mutation out-of-scope.
+* Unbound names.
+* Attempted mutation of non-`var` bindings.
+* Re-binding a bound name.

 #### Reserved words
 In this document so far, here is the complete list of Ludus reserved words.